You’re enjoying a relaxing shower when all of a sudden, there is a shot of ice-cold or scalding hot water that hits your body. Your moment is ruined.

 Pressure valves open and close pipes in accordance with water flow.
 If cold or hot water levels drop, in the event of a toilet flush or a dishwasher cycling on, a faulty pressure valve could make up for the drop in pressure by sending scalding or freezing water through your shower.
 Replacing your pressure-balance valve isn’t an easy job and will require the help of a professional.

 Arguably, the cheapest route is to reduce the amount of water going to the toilet by installing more water efficient toilets.
 These newer units would reduce the demand for additional water if someone were to flush while another person is in the shower.
 Because of their lesser demand for water, this helps to keep keeps the temperature in the shower more stable.

 Unexpectedly running out of hot water is a common sign of an underpowered water heater.
 Water heaters come in a variety of sizes, each designed to heat a specific amount of water.
 Multiple showers, high-volume showerheads or custom sprayer designs can deplete smaller water heaters sooner than expected.

 As a rule, most showers use between two gallons per minute.
 Looking at the volume of your water heater should give you a rough estimate of the amount of time you’ll have before running out of hot water.
 If your water heater isn’t large enough to heat all of your showers, it’s best to call a pro to perform a replacement.

-Having a well-balanced, fully functioning shower is achievable with some understanding of what is occurring and getting professional advice on how to correct it.
-Contact your local plumbing experts to help you get the right balance of water in the shower so you can have the relaxing moment you deserve.
+Having a well-balanced, fully functioning shower is achievable with some understanding of what is occurring and getting professional advice on correcting it.
+Contact your local plumbing experts in Hamilton, Ontario to help you get the right balance of water in the shower so you can have the relaxing moment you deserve.